jackpal/SeattleSnowman/edgerouterdoc/edgerouter.md

+# EdgeRouter Lite documentation

+Seattle Snowman works by updating the IP addresses included in the firewall group "SEATTLESNOWMAN_DROP" at the appropriate times.
+When an IP is in the group, then access to the Internet is blocked for that device.

 # Configuring the EdgeRouter Lite

 I'm sorry to say that this is a complicated topic.
 I wish I knew how to